“Pyru…what ???” A simple explanation for kids

 To get as much trucks on the road as possible, your bone marrow (remember this is the factory where the trucks were build) is working overtime.
 They make more and more red trucks.
 They work so hard that they even bring red trucks on the road that weren’t finished at all, but they are trying their best to do as much as they can.

-In the mean time, the spleen and the liver destroy more and more red trucks.
-And what will happen when you destroy a lot of trucks?
-Right, you will get a large scrap heap with a lot of stuff.
+The spleen and the liver destroy more and more red trucks.
+And wha happens when you destroy a lot of trucks?
+You will get a large scrap heap with a lot of stuff.

-A truck is built with iron and really so is your red blood cell.
+There is allot of Iron in a truck and in a different way also in your red blood cell.
 Not the same kind of iron and of course much smaller.
-But in the end, it is iron.
+But in the end, it is called iron (Ferritine).
 And this iron will have to go somewhere.
 The spleen and the liver have produced some garbage trucks that will pick up all the iron and travel it to wherever they think it can be stored.
-A lot of it will end up in the toilet, but if it is too much, your body will put some in your muscles and in other places.
+A lot of it will end up in the toilet as well, but if it is too much, your body will put some in your muscles and in other places.

 Maybe your doctor is giving you medicines to get rid of the iron.
 This medicine is really another garbage truck that will pick up all the iron that is stored somewhere and bring it right to the toilet where it belongs.
 So it is very important you take the medicine, because you will help your body a lot !
 Next you can look at a Video of a young man explaining how he uses the Desferal pump he needs to get rid of his Iron:

-A lot of people donate blood to a centre.
+A lot of people donate blood to a centre or what they call a blooddrive in some countries.
 They voluntarily let a nurse stick a needle in their veins to get blood.
 That’s awesome, isn’t it?
 This blood will be collected and tested, because no one wants blood that will give you another disease of course.

-After the blood is tested it will be stored in a very Cool environment; a very large freezer (sorry, bad joke).
+After the blood is tested it will be stored in a very Cool environment; a very large freezer.
 There it will stay until the doctor will order it for you.

 Then the blood is being transferred to the hospital that you are in and it will be thawed.
 You don’t want the icy blood after all.
 In the hospital the blood will be tested again, to see whether it will fit you right.
 You can see it as a puzzle.
 You are a big puzzle and you need a little piece of the puzzle that you’ve lost.
 The blood is the piece of the puzzle, but as you will understand this piece must fit into your puzzle otherwise it will not help you and mess everything up.